SwapnilPande/SwapnilPande.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome!
-I'm Swapnil, I'm a robotics researcher and engineer
+I'm Swapnil, I'm a robotics researcher and engineer interested in pushing the boundaries of robotic reasoning.

-Full-stack robotics researcher interested in pushing the boundaries of robotic resasoning.
+I received my Master's degree in Robotics, researching at the <a href="https://autonlab.org/">Auton Lab</a> under the guidance of <a href="https://www.cs.cmu.edu/~schneide/">Jeff Schneider</a> and in collaboration with Argo AI.
+I studied methods for learning effective decision-making for autonomous vehicles from fully offline datasets and experimented with deploying these algorithms on Argo AI's driving stack.

 Let's chat!
 Shoot me an email at me [at] swapnilpande [dot] com